Introduction to quantum groups: 10d. Bessel laws

 \begin{theorem} The asymptotic laws of truncated characters are as follows, where $\varepsilon_s$ with $s\in\{1,2,\ldots,\infty\}$ is the uniform measure on the $s$-th roots of unity: \begin{enumerate} \item For $H_N^s$ we obtain the compound Poisson law $b_t^s=p_{t\varepsilon_s}$.

 \item For $H_N^{s+}$ we obtain the compound free Poisson law $\beta_t^s=\pi_{t\varepsilon_s}$. \end{enumerate} These measures are in Bercovici-Pata bijection. \end{theorem}

 \begin{proof} This follows from easiness, and from the Weingarten formula.
 To be more precise, at $t=1$ this follows by counting the partitions, and at $t\in(0,1]$ general, this follows in the usual way, for instance by using cumulants.
-For details here, we refer to \cite{bb+}. \end{proof}
+See \cite{bb+}. \end{proof}

 The above measures are called Bessel and free Bessel laws.
 This is because at $s=2$ we have $b_t^2=e^{-t}\sum_{k=-\infty}^\infty f_k(t/2)\delta_k$, with $f_k$ being the Bessel function of the first kind: